lostjared/acidcamGL/source/plugin/README.md

-This is where I test new code before adding it to libacidcam
+This is where I test/play around with  new code before adding it to libacidcam

 Make sure you have opencv and libacidcam installed and run